-JBoss EAP is subscription based/open source platform.
-It's very reliable and great for deploying high transaction Java based enterprise applications.
-It integrates well with third party components like mod_cluster and supports popular Java EE web-based frameworks such as Spring, Angular JS, jQuery Mobile, and Google Web Toolkit.
+Red Hat JBoss Enterprise Application Platform (JBoss EAP) is well suited for deploying high transaction Java EE based applications.
+It supports many popular Java EE web-based frameworks such as Spring, Angular JS, jQuery Mobile, and Google Web Toolkit.

 MOD_CLUSTER integration.
 JBoss EAP integrates pretty well with mod_cluster.
 This is an intelligent load balancer especially useful in highly clustered environments.